jrmajor/pluralrules/README.md

 Major\PluralRules\PluralRules::select('pl', 42); // 'few'
 ```

-You can install it via composer: `composer require jrmajor/pluralrules`.
+You may install it via composer: `composer require jrmajor/pluralrules`.
 It requires PHP 8.0 or higher.

 ## Compiling rules